Date of Award

 equity, finance, assets, capital, LBO

 Cordrey, Joseph, "An Examination of the Factors which Influence Private Equity" (2013).
-Honors Theses and Student Projects.
+Honors Theses.
 651.